DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Sometimes a user wants to add information that is available without interpreting it.
 In other words, the user wants to record whats there – not the actual meaning of the information.
-This relates to the recording of metadata about the source.
+This is related to recording metadata about the information source.

 Actors